Addison Independent: Public safety workers take care of their well-being

 Ed Harris

-I'm a digital communications professional with experience working both for local and national nonprofits and for small and mid-sized businesses.
-I run Blue Hills Digital, a digital marketing agency based in Portland, OR specializing in helping nonprofits and small businesses develop and implement marketing strategy to meet their goals.
+I'm a digital communications professional with experience working both for local and national nonprofits.
+I run Blue Hills Digital, a digital marketing agency based in Portland, OR specializing in helping nonprofits and mission-driven professionals develop and implement marketing strategy to meet their goals.
+I focus on website builds and migrations using Squarespace or WordPress, SEO, conversion optimization, and digital strategy.

 https://www.bluehillsdigital.com